emluque/dscache/readme.md

 - workerSleep

   Dscache runs a worker for every bucket that iterates through the elements starting from the last used and frees them if they have expired.
 This runs every _workerSleep_ .
 To prevent this from happening (say you have very long expire times) use 0.
-- getListNumber
+- getBucketNumber

   You can create a custom function to decide which bucket to send your items to.
 This will be dependent of the type of keys you are using and the number of buckets.
 Set to nil to use default.
+Default hashing function is: http://www.partow.net/programming/hashfunctions/index.html#BKDRHashFunction

 #### Examples
 ```go
 // Custom dscache